Cornelius Lanczos: Career

-Lanczos did pioneering work along with Gordon Charles Danielson on what is now called the fast Fourier transform (FFT) in 1942, but the significance of his discovery was not appreciated at the time, and today the FFT is credited to J. W. Cooley and John Tukey, who published the Cooley–Tukey algorithm in 1965.
+In 1942, Lanczos and Gordon Charles Danielson developed a practical technique in Fourier analysis, now known as the fast Fourier transform (FFT).
+But the significance of his discovery was not appreciated at the time, partly because there were no machines to execute this algorithm, and today the FFT is credited to J. W. Cooley and John Tukey, who published the Cooley–Tukey algorithm in 1965.
 (As a matter of fact, similar claims can be made for several other mathematicians, including Carl Friedrich Gauss.)
-Lanczos introduced Chebyshev polynomials to numerical computing.
+The FFT was implemented on a digital computer for the first time in 1966.